jakub-g/ansi2html-extended/README.md

  [![Get it on npm](https://nodei.co/npm/ansi2html-extended.png?compact=true)](https://www.npmjs.org/package/ansi2html-extended)

+**Note that this module is a work in progress.
+It may contain bugs and not work cross-platform.**

 This module, written in JavaScript, is an extended fork of [https://github.com/mmalecki/ansispan](ansispan).
 It converts an input string with ANSI escape codes (for colored console output etc.) into its HTML equivalent.
 It can be used either as a nodejs module, or as a command-line utility.